masher92/UKCP18/README.md

 There are a number of cities across the globe that have installed systems to monitor the number of pedestrians (/and or cyclists) who pass by various locations in the city over time.

+The table below provides details on some of those schemes for which we were able to find information:

 | City | Sensor type | Number sensors | Resolution | Time period     | Data link |
 |---|---|---|---|---------|---|